ethereum-optimism/community-hub/src/docs/contribute/README.md

 * Check out our existing [Dune dashboards](https://dune.com/optimismfnd) to give you an idea of what we are looking at.
 * If you have a nack for numbers then you should get involved in the [NumbaNERDs program](./contribution-path/numbaNERDs.md)!
+* We also have [this gov post](https://gov.optimism.io/t/how-to-contribute-op-rewards-analytics/5975) with resources to get you inspired and informed.

 ## 💻 Developers